 Increase your water intake and aim for two litres a day.
-As the days are getting warm, we tend to increase our intake of icy cold treats and other sweets.
+As the days are getting cold, we tend to drink water less and consume treats and other sweets more.
 It means we can get dehydrated easily.

 Dehydration causes your saliva to dry out and leaves you more susceptible to holes in your teeth.
 Throw some sweet stuff in the mix with no saliva and your chance of decay goes up.
 Get yourself a reusable water bottle on you and try to get your two litres every day.